qojigedou/Business-Center-Web-Page/README.md

 * HTML
 * CSS
 * JavaScript
-* FormSubmit (backend API responsible for th work of contact form)
+* FormSubmit (backend API responsible for the work of contact form)
 * GoogleMaps

 ## Features